 40 Grand Points as of 1/9/2014

-Holly was from a three kitten litter from Tempest and the last litter that Tempest ever had.
+Holly was one of three kittens born from Tempest and the last litter Tempest ever had.
 Holly was one of the most social cats I have ever seen and at times, I think, she acted more like a dog.
 She slept on our bed at night and during the day she would sleep on the chair in our living room with her buddy, Grady (an Italian Greyhound).
-Whenever I would get a migraine and have to go to bed for rest, it was Holly and Grady who would keep me company during these dark days.
-On June 28, 2014, Holly became sick with (as of yet) some unknown neurological disorder.
-During the course of the next week, she would rebound a bit, but would always relapse within a few hours.
+Whenever I would get a migraine and have to go to bed for rest it was Holly and Grady who would keep me company during those dark days.
+On June 28, 2014, Holly became sick with some unknown neurological disorder.
+During the course of the next week, she would rebound a bit but would always relapse within a few hours.
 On July 5, 2014, the difficult decision had to be made to do what was in her best interests as once again she was comatose.
 My husband and I decided to let her go.
 Holly, you will always be on my mind and forever in my heart.
 Love you baby!

 Chessie was a wonderful friend and she died on April 13, 2013.
 She was 15.5 years old and despite serious health problems for the past 5 years was always loving, alert, and engaged.
 In addition to a serious heart murmur which required medication, Chessie suffered from kidney problems which required hydration on a daily basis.
 She was always cooperative and compliant.